hyperion-rt/hyperion/docs/setup/setup_images.rst

     # Set the viewing angles
     image.set_viewing_angles(theta, phi)

-A few more advanced parameters are also available, and these are described in :doc:`../advanced/peeloff`.

 .. note:: For peeled images, the number of viewing angles directly impacts the
           performance of the code - once the specific energy/temperature has